 Emotion gets involved.

 As for the current debate attacking incentives to invest, well that is not logical either.
 Emotion has gotten involved.
 Take negative gearing for example.
-It's not a loophole for the wealthy, about three quarters of those who benefit earn less than $80,000 per annum.
-Also, we seem so consumed by our sense of current entitlement, we have forgotten the long-term benefits to government revenue by providing an incentive to save.
+It's hardly a loophole for the wealthy, about three quarters of those who benefit earn less than $80,000 per annum.
+Also, we seem so consumed by our sense of current entitlement, we have forgotten the long-term benefits to government revenue by providing an incentive to invest.

 Consider this scenario.